rishizek/CarND-Vehicle-Detection/README.md

 #### 1. Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

 I first created the vehicle and non-vehicle classifier, which is very accurate by itself.
-I then used the sliding window search to extract a certain box from the target frame of video to identify if there is a car in the box.
+I then used the sliding window search to extract a certain box from the video frame to identify if there is a car in the box.
 Problems occur when the classifier is fail to classify correctly.
-Although the classifier itself has over 99% accuracy when applied to correctly scaled image, because the the scale of cars in the video frame varies significantly depending how far the cars from the camera.
-The main issues I faced in this project are as follow:
+Although the classifier itself has over 99% accuracy when applied to correctly scaled image, because the the scale of cars in the video frame varies significantly depending how far the target objects from the camera.
+The main two issues I faced in this project are as follow:
 1. Temporal False Positive generated by not-Car object.
-Guard rails and three are occasionally identified as car.
-To prevent this issue I used the heatmap to identify most car likely location, took the average of last 20 video frames, and then applied threshold to filter temporal false negative in a few video frames.
+The guard rails and trees are occasionally identified as car and they caused false positives.
+To prevent this issue I used the heatmap to identify most car likely objects, took the average of last 20 heatmaps, and then applied threshold to filter temporal false negative that only appears in a few video frames.
-After application of this method, I was able to successfully filter out all false positive for the project video.
+After the application of this method, I was able to filter out all false positive for the project video successfully.

-2. False Negative caused by scaling problem.
-At the first stage of my trials, I was always missed while car at certain period of video frames.
-I initially suspected that my tracking method is not good enough and tried to tune model by changing the average period of heatmap and threshold, which did not improve the false negative.
-It turned out that it is not due to tracking method but classier was failing to identify car fairly long time, because of scaling issue.
+2. False Negative caused by scaling issue.
+At the first stage of my trials, I was always missed a white car at certain period of video frames.
+I initially suspected that my tracking method is not good enough and tried to tune model by changing the average period of heatmap and threshold, but failed to improve the false negative.
+It turned out that it was not due to tracking method but classier was keep failing to identify car at first place because of the inappropriate scale.
-After adjusting scaling factor appropriately, I was able to resolve this issue.
+After adjusting the scaling factor properly, I was able to resolve this issue.

 To improve the model, I can think of two approaches at the moment.
-First, by implementing more sophisticated tracking method, the false positive and false negative rate will be improved.
-Currently, I am tracking cars by simply averaging heatmap for last 20 frames with threshold.
-However, if we are able to tack individual cars independently, it is much easier to interpolate temporarily missing cars.
-Secondly, by adjusting the scaling factor of window by the position of image could improve the model accuracy.
-The main reason that the classifier fail to classify car and not-car object is due to scaling, because when the scaling is appropriate, the accuracy of the classifier is over 99%.
-Fortunately, we know that the cars in the video frame are large at the central bottom and getting small along with upper position of the video frame.
-Considering this, if we modified window scale depending of the location of image, the accuracy of the classifier improves and as the result the vehicle detector will also improve.
+First, by implementing more sophisticated tracking method, the false positive and false negative rate could be reduced.
+Currently, I am tracking cars by simply averaging heatmap for last 20 frames and then applying the threshold.
+However, if I am able to tack individual cars independently, it is much easier to interpolate temporarily missing cars and remove non-car objects, and it will improve the model.
+Secondly, there is high chance that by adjusting the scaling factor of window according to the position of window in the image, the model could be improved.
+The main cause that the classifier fail is due to the incorrect scaling, because when the scaling is appropriate, the accuracy of the classifier is over 99%.
+Fortunately, we know that the cars in the video frame are large at the central bottom and getting small along with window moves to upper location of the video frame.
+Considering this, if we modified window scale depending of the location of image, the accuracy of the classifier improves and as the result the vehicle detector will also be improved.